Kingjosh007/capstone1-summer-music-camp/README.md

 - Heartfelt thanks to [Microverse](https://www.microverse.org/)
 - Hat tip to [Cindy Shin](https://www.behance.net/adagio07) for this awesome design we owe her.
+- Thank you to [Icon Collective](https://iconcollective.edu/) whose logo was used.
+I do not own it.
+- Thank you to [Kyle Smith](https://unsplash.com/@kymasm) whose image was downloaded from Unsplash.

 ## 📝 License